FelixMalfait/star-history/public/blog/star-history-open-source-2022-platform-engineering.md

 ---

-This is part of Star History Open Source 2022 series, you can continue with:
+This is part of Issue History Open Source 2022 series, you can continue with:

-This is part of Star History Open Source 2022 series, you can continue with:
+This is part of Issue History Open Source 2022 series, you can continue with:

 1. [Open Source Best of 2022 - Front-end](/blog/star-history-yearly-pick-2022-frontend)
 1. [Open Source Best of 2022 - Data, Infra & DevTools](/blog/star-history-yearly-pick-2022-data-infra-devtools)